Spring23-CS5008-BOS-Lionelle/hw05-sort-comparison/instructions/README.md

 In truth, your times should be pretty low, and they will vary a lot more.
 Please make sure to use [markdown table formatting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables), so when TAs view it in github, it looks like a table, and not just text.

-Under the table, make sure to answer the questions specific to your analysis insides of [SortData.md](../SortData.md)
+Under the table, make sure to answer the questions specific to your analysis insides of  [Report.md](../Report.md).

+We encourage you to spend time, and craft clear answers.
+You will find markdown has ways to create [diagrams](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams) and [math expressions](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)

 ### Growth